LANSING, Mich. (WILX) -- Court documents obtained by News 10 reveal what police say happened the night a homeless man was murdered in Lansing.

-After his arrest, police received a call from Amber Kohl's father.
-He told them Kohl told him about a homicide that her, Brandon Addiss, and Matthew Green had committed.
-Green, and Kohl told her father that they had done it in self defense, and had hidden the body.
+After his arrest, police received a call from Amber Kohls' father.
+He informed police that Kohls confessed to committing a homicide that her, Brandon Addiss, and Matthew Green were involved with.
+Green, and Kohls, told her father that they had committed the murder in self defense, and had hidden the body.

-Shortly after that, police made contact with Green and Kohl, separated them, and got both of their statements.
-Kohl indicated she was involved in the killing of Darnell.
+It didn't take long for police to make contact with Green and Kohls, separate them, and take both of their statements.
+Kohls indicated she was involved in Darnell's murder.
 Green claimed he was only involved in disposing of the body.

 Green led police to where the homicide took place.
-Police believe this area was a campsite where some homeless men had been staying for a few weeks.
+Police believe the crime scene was a makeshift campsite where some homeless men had been staying for a few weeks.

 The Medical Examiner found that Darnell suffered eight stab wounds to the front of his body, and nine stab wounds to the back of his body.
 He also had a large laceration to the top of his head, and five cuts into his throat on either side.
 Darnell suffered fatal injuries to both lungs.

-Green says that during the night of October 10, he joined Kohls, and Addiss at the abandoned campsite, and began squatting in the tents.
+Green told police that during the night of Oct.
+10, he joined Kohls, and Addiss at the campsite, and they began squatting in the tents.
 Addiss confirms this in his interview, saying that the three had been staying in abandoned houses and were on the move to avoid his parole officer.

 The suspects say they were not drinking or using drugs that night.
 However, they did indicate that the victim was drinking heavily.

-At one point though, they say things took a dark turn.
-The suspects say Darnell had been drinking, got upset with them, and said things like “I’m going to kill you and I’m going to eat you.
+At one point, they say the friendly conversation took a dark turn.
+The suspects say Darnell became upset with them, and said things like “I’m going to kill you, and I’m going to eat you.
 I’ve done it before.
 I did it in the war.”
-Police have not yet followed up on that statement.
-However, police say the three suspects were afraid of Darnell even though no action was taken by Darnell to physically harm them.
+Police have not followed up on that statement.
+Police say the three suspects were afraid of Darnell even though Darnell did not attempt to physically harm them.

 According to Green, Brandon Addiss initiated the attack on Darnell.
 He says Addiss was strangling the victim when Kohls approached with a knife and began stabbing Darnell repeatedly.
-During this attack Addiss got ahold of the knife, and stabbed Darnell as well.
+During this attack Addiss got his hands on the knife, and stabbed Darnell too.